Hunter Biden to change tax case plea in dramatic shift ahead of jury selection

 Meanwhile, Lowell has argued that the judge “is required to accept the plea,” and that the details of the arrangement could be ironed out today, NBC News reports.

 Biden was indicted on nine tax-related criminal charges in December, three of which are felony counts.
-Prosecutors argued he made millions from 2016 to 2020 and engaged in an “extravagant lifestyle” all while skipping out on more than $1.4 million in taxes.
+Prosecutors argued he made millions from 2016 to 2020 and engaged in an “extravagant lifestyle” all while skipping out on more than $1.4m in taxes.

 Prosecutors said Biden avoided his taxes and instead spent the cash on “drugs, escorts and girlfriends, luxury hotels and rental properties, exotic cars, clothing, and other items of a personal nature.”